skeema/skeema/doc/faq.md

 ### How do I configure Skeema to use service discovery?

-There are several possibilities here, all based on how the [host option](options.md#host) is configured:
+There are several possibilities here, all based on how the [host](options.md#host) and [host-wrapper](options.md#host-wrapper) options are configured:

-* DNS: This works if you can provide a consistently up-to-date domain name for the master of each pool.
+* DNS: [host](options.md#host) set to a domain name, and [host-wrapper](options.md#host-wrapper) left blank.
+This works if you can provide a consistently up-to-date domain name for the master of each pool.
 It isn't friendly towards sharded environments though, nor is it a good solution if nonstandard port numbers are in use.
 (Skeema does not yet support SRV record lookups.)

-* External command shellout: by setting [host](options.md#host) to a backtick-wrapped external command line, you can configure Skeema to obtain hosts (and optionally ports) dynamically from the output of any arbitrary script.
-This permits you to interface with any service discovery client, to do lookups like "return the master of pool foo" or "return all shard masters for sharded pool xyz".
+* External command shellout: configuring [host-wrapper](options.md#host-wrapper) to shell out to a service discovery client.
+In this configuration, rather than [host](options.md#host) being set to a literal address, it should be a lookup key to pass to service discovery.
+The [host-wrapper](options.md#host-wrapper) command-line can then use the `{HOST}` placeholder variable to obtain each directory's lookup key, such as `host-wrapper=/path/to/service_discovery_lookup.sh /databases/{ENVIRONMENT}/{HOST}`.
+The executed script should be capable of doing lookups such as "return the master of pool foo" or "return all shard masters for sharded pool xyz".

-* Configuration management: You could use a system like Chef or Puppet to rewrite directories' .skeema config files periodically, ensuring that an up-to-date master IP is listed in each file.
+* Configuration management: You could use a system like Chef or Puppet to rewrite directories' .skeema config files periodically, ensuring that an up-to-date master IP is listed for [host](options.md#host) in each file.

 Simpler integration with etcd, Consul, and ZooKeeper is planned for future releases.